Voice Elements: Voice Elements Software

 Typically, industries such as Health Care, Retail and Hospitality, and Financial Services use telephony applications to increase customer contact and automate tasks.

 Visual Studio developers, by learning the Voice Elements classes, can create almost any voice application.
 Call logging and sample inbound and outbound applications are a part of the software package.
+Consulting services are also available for planning, creating, or training IT staff to develop and manage custom solutions.

 If deployed via SIP, Voice Elements developers may use the highly tuned Call Progress Analysis that is included in the Inventive Labs SIP Platform.
-Call Progress Analysis results inform the software if a person or machine answer a call, and are used in outbound dialing campaigns.
+Call Progress Analysis results inform the software if a person or machine answers a call, and are used in outbound dialing campaigns.